YosysHQ/apicula/readme.md

 <img src="apicula.svg" width="250" />

-Documentation and open source tools for the Gowin FPGA bitstream format.
+Open source tools and [Documentation](https://github.com/YosysHQ/apicula/wiki) for the Gowin FPGA bitstream format.

 Project Apicula uses a combination of fuzzing and parsing of the vendor data files to provide Python tools for generating bitstreams.

-This project is supported by our generous sponsors.
-Have a look at our [contributors](https://github.com/YosysHQ/apicula/graphs/contributors) and sponsor them with via the various platforms linked on our [github](https://github.com/YosysHQ/apicula).

 ## Getting Started